sassoftware/sas-viya-sdk-js/documentation/docs/api/ExportPDFOptions.md

 A list of report object names for the objects to include in the exported PDF.
 If empty, the entire report will be exported.

 default value: `[]`

+### `enablePdfAccessibleTags: boolean`
+Enables you to create a tagged PDF, which contains accessibility markup that optimizes the reading experience for users who use screen readers or other assistive technology.